gtang31/algorithms/README.md

 * Search: used for finding particular information in a specific data structure.
 This usually can be done by DFS (using a stack DS) or BFS (using a queue DS).

+* SQL: include some of the basic - advanced postgres sql queries.

 ### Data Structures